yowainwright/codependence/README.md

 codependence init actions
 ```

-This creates at most five stable workflow files for Node, Python, Go, Rust, and
+This creates up to six stable workflow files for Node, Python, Go, Rust,
+Docker, and GitHub Actions.
+Docker runs alone so its updates stay on the
-the combined Docker/GitHub Actions area.
-Existing files are preserved unless
+`update-dependencies/docker` pull-request branch.
+Existing files are preserved
-`--force` is provided.
+unless `--force` is provided.

 <!-- partial update and pull request inputs from action.yml -->